Dorothy Campbell: Early life

 She was born into a golfing family in North Berwick, Midlothian, Scotland, to William Spink Campbell (1833–1900) and Emily Mary Tipper (1834–1923).
 She began swinging golf clubs when she was just 18 months old.
 Within a few years she was competing with her sisters.
 She was a short but straight hitter of the ball who used an unorthodox hooker's grip.
 Later in her career she would adopt the standard "Vardon grip".

 In 1896, at age 13, she joined the North Berwick Ladies Golf Club and had no difficulty holding her own against adult members.
 She was a pupil of golf professional Ben Sayers and learned to play the game over the North Berwick West Links.
-Her father died on 30 April 1900 when she was 17 and by 1904 she was living with her mother at Inchgarry House, Links Road, North Berwick, where the Campbell family had enjoyed a number of summer holidays.
+Her father died on 30 April 1900.
+She was 17 and by 1904 she was living with her mother at Inchgarry House, Links Road, North Berwick, where the Campbell family had enjoyed a number of summer holidays.